prody/ProDy/doc/plugins/index.rst

 ======================== ====================================================================================================================================
 .. image:: nmwiz/gui.png NMWiz interface is generated for all datasets loaded into NMWiz.
 These
-                         interfaces are independent of each other, hence allows comparative of distinct data sets.
+                         interfaces are independent of each other, hence allows comparison of different data sets.

                          NMWiz interfaces allow visualizing, animating, and plotting modes.
-                         At startup, various options are hidden from user.
+                         At startup, settings panels are hidden from user.
                          Arrow size, animation length, graphics quality etc. can be adjusted using option frames after they are switched on.